 Should the customer book another property with Brigade Group, he or she will earn a Loyalty Bonus, up to 1% of the Agreement Value of the property booked.

 Incentivise customers to become Loyal Customers

-METRO Bandhan METRO Bandhan is not just about better services; it’s also about greater profits for you.
+METRO Bandhan is not just about better services; it’s also about greater profits for you.
 We’re here to create wider profit margins for you.
-And that’s the aim of the Bandhan Bonus Programme – where, the more you purchase, the more profits you earn!
+And that’s the aim of the Bandhan Bonus Program – where, the more you purchase, the more profits you earn!

 We’ve created a Bonus Rewards solution tailor-made to suit your business cycle.
-This Bonus Programme entitles you to earn bonus rewards of up to 2% on your METRO purchases for a METRO Bandhan Gold member
+This Bonus Program entitles you to earn bonus rewards of up to 2% on your METRO purchases for a METRO Bandhan Gold member

 Redeeming METRO Bandhan Bonus Rewards